Le Mans Prototype: LMP1

-There were no limits on the number of cylinders for any type of engine.

-Bodywork was required to cover all mechanical elements of the car, so that they couldn't be visible when the car is viewed directly from the front, side, or top.

-The LMP1 cars were generally the most powerful, with higher straight-line speeds.

-The LMP1 category was retired at the end of the 2020 season, replaced by a new top class of the endurance racing: Hypercar.
+The LMP1 category was retired at the end of the 2020 season and replaced by the Le Mans Hypercar class.

 LMP2

-From 2017, in order to limit the costs, FIA introduced a new set of regulations, which will be locked in through 2025, aiming a significant power increase, to the range of 150 horsepower (which is expected to lead to a four-second decrease in lap time at Le Mans).
+From 2017, in order to limit the costs, FIA introduced a new set of regulations, which will be locked in through 2027.
+The rules allow a significant power increase (150 horsepower) which is expected to lead to a four-second decrease in lap time at Le Mans.
 Gibson Technology is the exclusive engine supplier, producing a 4.2-litre naturally-aspirated V8.
 In seasons 2017 through 2020, the engine produced about 600 bhp.

 Dallara, Onroak Automotive (Ligier), Oreca and the joint-venture Riley Tech/Multimatic were selected by FIA as the four exclusive chassis constructors, which must be closed-cockpit designs.